vmware/dod-compliance-and-automation/vsphere/8.0/v2r4-srg/vcsa/inspec/README.md

 There are also supplemental tools like [MITRE's SAF CLI](https://github.com/mitre/saf) that can be used to transform results to other formats like a STIG Checklist file.

-Results can also be imported into [MITRE's Heimdall](https://github.com/mitre/heimdall2) server for a more polished visual result.
+Results can also be imported into Heimdall server for a more polished visual result.

+An internally hosted Heimdall server is available at [Heimdall](https://heimdall.vdp.lvn.broadcom.net)

 ## InSpec Vendoring
 When you execute a local profile, the inspec.yml file will be read in order to source any profile dependencies.
 It will then cache the dependencies locally and generate an inspec.lock file.

 If you add or update dependencies in inspec.yml, dependencies may be re-vendored and the lockfile updated with inspec vendor --overwrite